 CSV stands for comma-separated values, a file format (.csv) for spreadsheets.
-You can use CSV files to import and export products, customers, orders (export only), and discounts (export only).
+You can use CSV files to import and export products, customers, inventory, orders (export only), and discounts (export only).

 They can be useful in many situations, such as when you are switching to Shopify from another ecommerce platform, need to import a list of customer accounts, or want to upload products by using a spreadsheet.

 CSV files might seem intimidating at first, but after you understand their format and how they work, you might decide to use them for a variety of tasks.